 The amendment clarifies the requirements relating to determining if a liability should be presented as current or non-current in the statement of financial position.
 Under the new requirement, the assessment of whether a liability is presented as current or non-current is based on the contractual arrangements in place as at the reporting date and does not impact the amount or timing of recognition.
-The amendment applies retrospectively for annual reporting periods beginning on or after January 1, 2022.
-The Company is currently evaluating the potential impact of this amendment on the Company's unaudited condensed interim consolidated financial statements.
+The amendment applies retrospectively for annual reporting periods beginning on or after January 1, 2023 (extended from January 1, 2022), with earlier application permitted.